 Note: This post is the second of a two-part article.
 Click here to read part one.

 It is impossible to go down to your local bank, open a savings account with $100 and then turn around and attempt to withdraw $500.
-The teller would look at you like you are crazy!
-Your business relationships work the same way.
-As a home inspector, this is exactly what you do when your only marketing strategy is to accost agents and sell your company right off the bat.
-And while this strategy will result in some home inspections from the newer, less experienced agents, the successful, established agents will probably not give you a second look.
-They already have relationships built with their vendors, and you have done nothing to convince them that you are a business that would be worthy of developing a relationship with.
+The teller would look at us like we were crazy!
+This is exactly what inspectors do when their only marketing strategy is to accost agents, trying to hard-sell themselves right off the bat.
+Now, this strategy may result in some home inspections from newer, less experienced agents, the successful, established agents will likely not give them a second look.
+Those agents already relationships with their vendors, while that aggressive inspector, on the other hand, has done nothing to demonstrate that he’s someone worth trusting or collaborating with.

-When attempting to develop these new business relationships, it is imperative to realize that you must provide value to the relationship or it will never develop.
-You must find a way to stand out from the crowd.
-In today’s always-on world, we are constantly accosted by advertisements.
-They are so ubiquitous that we hardly even notice them anymore.
-For any type of ad to stand out in our minds, it must do something different from the crowd.
-Establishing and maintaining business relationships works in a similar manner.
-Your potential business partner is constantly bombarded with appeals to use someone’s services.
-You are just another one of those home inspectors that they run into, begging for a hand out.
+In today’s always-on world, everyone (including those agents we’re trying to woo) is constantly bombarded by advertisements.
+There are so many of them, they are so ubiquitous that we hardly even notice them anymore.
+For any type of ad to stand out in our minds, it must do something different.
+Establishing and maintaining business relationships works the same way.
+That agent, our potential business partner, is constantly bombarded with appeals from vendors.
+We’re just another one of those home inspectors that they run into, always begging for a hand out.

 Wow, you guys even all dress alike…

-You must do something that makes your business stand out; providing value to the relationship.
-It can be something as simple as emailing them a pertinent story, solving a problem or answering a question.
-Whatever it is, you should start out by providing value to the fledgling relationship without ever asking for anything in return: unselfishly giving of yourself without immediately asking for something in return.
-It sounds counter-intuitive to everything we’ve been taught about traditional marketing, but we are not marketing, we are developing relationships.
+We must do something to make our business stand out, something to show the value we’re able to the bring to the relationship.
+It can be something as simple as emailing a pertinent story, solving a problem, or answering a question.
+Whatever it is, we should start out by providing value to this fledgling relationship without ever asking for anything in return: unselfishly giving of ourselves without immediately asking for something in return.
+It sounds counter-intuitive, contradictory to everything we’ve been taught about traditional marketing.

-Always remember that the amount of trust that you develop with your clients and business associates has a direct impact on the number and severity of problems that you will have in your business.
-Problems are inevitable; they will strike each of us in our personal and professional lives.
-Having someone in your corner that has trust and respect for you and your business methods can go a long way in minimizing the severity of these problems.
+Remember that the amount of trust we develop with our clients and business associates has a direct impact on the number and severity of problems we’ll encounter in our business.
+Problems are inevitable, and we’ll all have to face them in our personal and professional lives.
+Having someone in our corner that trust and respects us and our business methods, can go a long way in minimizing the severity of these eventual problems.

-Invest in building trust; it’s the best investment that you can make.
+Invest in building trust; it’s the best investment that we can make.

 Would you like to get an email every Friday where we share the newest things we’ve discovered about home inspections?
 CLICK HERE to sign up.